eokoe/email-db-service/README.md

 This module uses Parallel::Prefork when 'pulling' the database queue; It is configured with `max_workers => 1`;
-Only increase this number if you are sending more than 400 emails/second (approximation based on speed of Text::Xslate), because the more workers you have, more 'skiped rows' each worker will 'not get', so it will only wast CPU time.
+Only increase this number if you are sending more than 400 emails/second (approximation based on speed of Text::Xslate), because the more workers you have, the more 'skiped rows' each worker will have, so it will only waste CPU.

 # ENV configuration